 Where to stay is one of the most important considerations when planning your trip!
-Things to keep in mind when choosing a New Orleans hotel:
+Things to keep in mind when choosing a hotel:

-- Cost – What is your budget?
-You’ll find everything from hostels to 5 star hotels in New Orleans.
-Not to mention, lots of Airbnb’s.
+- Cost - What is your budget?
+You'll find everything from hostels to 5 star hotels in NOLA.
+Not to mention, lots of Airbnb's.